asidko/simple-spot-signalling-service/README.md

 - Retrieving events by instance ID with optional filtering by event type
 - Filtering events by time range with pagination support
 - Finding the most recent signal of a specific type to enforce minimum signal frequency

-### Indexes

-To ensure optimal performance, the following indexes are maintained:

-- **Instances Collection**:
-  - `instanceId`: Unique index for direct lookup
-  - `userId`: Index for retrieving all instances belonging to a user
-  - Compound index on `(userId, status)` for filtered queries

-- **Events Collection**:
-  - `eventId`: Unique index
-  - `instanceId`: Index for retrieving all events for an instance
-  - `timestamp`: Index for time-based queries
-  - Compound index on `(instanceId, eventType, timestamp)` for filtered event retrieval